 Neither ev.energy, nor Nova Scotia Power, will see or store your EV username and password.
 Once you enter your username and password, they are instantly exchanged with the vehicle manufacturer as a secure token that allows us to be able to continue to access your EV to optimize your charging throughout the program.
 This token is stored securely in ev.energy’s cloud platform, hosted by Amazon Web Services in The Republic of Ireland.

 Smart Grid Nova Scotia’s partner, ev.energy, will take a reading of your EV’s battery level and then calculate how much energy (kWh) of charging is required, and when, and schedule charging around special events on the Nova Scotia power grid.
 Your vehicle will always be ready by the time you set in the app.

-You can earn $20/month off your bill if you sign up and participate for the full program.
+You can save $20/month off your bill if you sign up and participate for the full program.
 This means you must stay connected during the month and only “boost” charging less than 25% of the time.

 You will receive your rewards as an on-bill credit to your monthly power bill.